kev-m/pyCoilGen/README.md

 A full description is given in the following publication: https://onlinelibrary.wiley.com/doi/10.1002/mrm.29294

 ## CoilGen-Python
-This Python project is a translation of the original (MatLab project)[https://github.com/Philipp-MR/CoilGen] developed by Philipp Amrein.
+This Python project is a translation of the original [MatLab project](https://github.com/Philipp-MR/CoilGen) developed by Philipp Amrein.

 **NOTE:** This conversion is still in progress.
 It is untested and unfinished.
 DO NOT USE IT YET!

+### Acknowledgements
+This conversion from MatLab to Python is being done using [ChatGPT May 24 Version](https://chat.openai.com) and manual fine-tuning.

 !-- LICENSE -->
 ## License